2020 Democratic National Convention: Official streams and watch parties

 In addition to coverage by broadcasters, there is a stream broadcast by the DNC itself on fifteen platforms.
 These platforms are the convention's website, YouTube, Facebook, Twitter, Twitch, Amazon Prime Video, Microsoft Bing, Apple TV, Roku TV, Amazon Fire TV, AT&T U-verse, DirecTV, Comcast Xfinity X1, Comcast Xfinity Flex, and Amazon Alexa.

 In addition, the Biden campaign scheduled numerous virtual watch parties during the convention which showed a stream of the convention, with a number of them being hosted by prominent politicians and celebrities.
 Some outdoor socially-distanced watch parties were hosted by Democratic Party organizations, such as one for Connecticut convention delegates to attend at Dunkin' Donuts Park in Hartford.
 There were additionally drive-in watch parties held by Democratic Party organizers, including one right outside the Chase Center on the Riverfront on the night Biden accepted his nomination there.

-Evening television viewership

-According to Nielsen, the Democratic National Convention averaged 21.6 million views across all traditional cable and television networks across all four nights.
-This is composed of 19.7 million viewers on night 1, 19.2 million viewers on night 2, 22.8 million viewers on night 3, 24.6 million viewers on night 4.

-These numbers do not include viewers on livestream.

-Night 1

-Night one of the Democratic convention had 19.7 million viewers across all cable and television networks tracked by Nielsen.
-The first night of the Republican convention had 17.0 million viewers across the same networks.

-Night one of the Democratic convention had 18.8 million viewers across six major, traditional television (NBC, CBS, ABC) and cable networks (FNC, CNN, MSNBC) tracked by Nielsen.
-The first night of the Republican convention had 15.9 million viewers across the same six networks.

-The viewership for the first night of the convention was down by 25% compared to the equivalent night in 2016.

-Compared to 2016, the only network that saw a rise in viewership for Night 1 was MSNBC.